secretstartups/handbook/people-group/offboarding/faq.html.md

 ### Timing

-**When will my offboarding issue be created?**
+##### When will my offboarding issue be created?

 It will be created on your last day, the People Experience Associate assigned to your offboarding will create the offboarding issue at either 5 pm your local time or 12 pm PST, whichever comes first.

-**When will my access be deactivated?**
+##### When will my access be deactivated?

-Your access will be deactivated on your last day, after you have logged off for the day.
-The People Experience Associate will communicate with the departing team member on their last day to confirm their final logoff time (the time is generally confirmed by the People Business Partner during offboarding notification).
+Your access will be deactivated on your last day, when the offboarding issue is created.

-**Do I need to wipe my laptop?**
+##### Do I need to wipe my laptop?

 A laptop wipe/reset is required once you have been offboarded.
 The IT OPs team will reach out to you 1 - 2 days after your last day in order to get this completed via your personal email address.
+If you have an apple computer, please ensure you have enrolled in [JAMF](https://about.gitlab.com/handbook/business-ops/team-member-enablement/onboarding-access-requests/endpoint-management/#enrolling-in-jamf) prior to your final day.

-**Is there anything I need to do to get my offboarding issue created?**
+##### Is there anything I need to do to get my offboarding issue created?

 No, there is nothing you need to action.
 The People Experience Associate handling your offboarding will be responsible.

-**Is there anything I need to do before my last day?**
+##### Is there anything I need to do before my last day?

 The following can be used as a guide on what actions could need to be taken before your last day:

 - Unassign / Reassign any open projects, issues or merge requests to other team members or your manager.
+Use the [Global Search](https://docs.google.com/spreadsheets/d/1kVpBWDgxEp3zLyurE5Q9zpeDrGjWcDB7wb11uBl89ZQ/edit#gid=0) function and search your gitlab handle.
 - [Install JAMF](https://about.gitlab.com/handbook/business-ops/team-member-enablement/onboarding-access-requests/endpoint-management/#installing-jamf) to assist the IT OPs team (if not already done).
 - Prepare a handover document for your team / manager.
 - Notify customers and introduce them to the team member that will be assisting them going forward (if applicable).
 - If you feel comfortable, send a message in the `tema-member-updates` Slack channel notifying everyone of your departure.

-**When will I receive my final pay?**
+##### When will I receive my final pay?

 This depends on your location.
 When you complete your Exit Interview, the People Operations Specialist will clarify that your final check (or invoice period) will be for the pay period of `X` and includes `X` days of pay.

-**When will I receive (if applicable) commissions payment(s)?**
+##### When will I receive (if applicable) commissions payment(s)?

 Any commissions earned will be paid (directly deposited) on date provided by `nonuspayroll@ gitlab.com` to the People Ops Specialist, who will relay this information to you during your Exit Interview or prior to it.
 If you have any questions on this payment, please contact Swetha Akshyap, Sales Commissions Manager at `skashyap@gitlab.com`.

-**When do I submit my final reimbursable expenses?**
+##### When do I submit my final reimbursable expenses?

 Please create your final expense report to Expensify (for employees), OR, please file any outstanding expenses with your final invoice (for contractors), so these can be reimbursed to you in a timely manner.
 We ask that you submit these at least one week before your departure date.

-**How do I submit reimbursable expenses if I don’t have a GitLab access to Expensify?**
+##### How do I submit reimbursable expenses if I don’t have a GitLab access to Expensify?

 Finance provides an invoice template that can be emailed to your personal email.
 Return the completed form to `uspayroll@gitlab.com`

 ### Benefits

-**When will my benefits coverage end?**
+##### When will my benefits coverage end?

 Typically, benefits coverage ends at the end of the month during which you leave.

-*USA*
+#### USA

 If you are a US-based team member, your benefits will cease on last day of the month of your departure.
 You are eligible for [Consolidated Omnibus Budget Reconciliation Act (“COBRA”)](https://www.dol.gov/sites/dolgov/files/ebsa/about-ebsa/our-activities/resource-center/faqs/cobra-continuation-health-coverage-consumer.pdf), the COBRA administrator has been notified and will send out the paperwork to your home address on file.
 More information on timelines and contact information for our COBRA administrator can be found in the [COBRA section](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#cobra).
 You may also be eligible under the Patient Protection and Affordable Care Act (“PPACA”) for subsidized health care options via the marketplace.
 If you are interested it is important that you sign up with the market place well before the 15th of the month to have coverage for the following month.
 Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), if you need a certificate of credible coverage please download it from your current carrier's online portal or request it from the Compensation & Benefits team by emailing `total-rewards@ gitlab.com`.
 If you move, please email `people-exp@ gitlab.com` so that we can keep your address up to date in BambooHR.

-**How do I roll over my retirement account and funds?**
+##### How do I roll over my retirement account and funds?

 Contact our 401(k) administrative vendor directly to get more information about this process.
 More information can be found on the [401(k)](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#401k-plan) section and [401(k) Rollover](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#401k-rollover) section of the US Benefits handbook page.

-**What about my FSA Account(s)?**
+##### What about my FSA Account(s)?

 All information on FSA accounts is in the [Discovery Benefits](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#discovery-benefits) section of the US Benefits handbook page.

-*Canada*
+#### Canada

 If you are a Canada-based team member, your benefits will cease on your last day of work.